ASVAB

 The ASVAB will be offered to ALL SENIORS.

-On Tuesday, December 5 from 8:30 a.m. to 12:00 p.m. in the Auditorium for students in Economics/AP Euro this semester.
-Students must report at 8:00 a.m.
+On Wednesday, December 4 from 8:30 a.m. to 12:00 p.m. in the Auditorium for Seniors with last names A-L. Students must check-in at 8:00 a.m.

-On Wednesday, December 6 from 9:00 a.m. to 12:30 p.m. in the Auditorium for students in Government this semester.
-Students must report at 8:30 a.m.
+On Wednesday, December 11 from 8:30 a.m. to 12:00 p.m. in the Auditorium for Seniors with last names M-Z. Students must check-in at 8:00 a.m.

 Lunch accomodations will be made for all students.
 Please contact Dr. Manuel Avila in the College & Career Center for more information.